elatov/elatov.github.io/_posts/2013-02-17-sharing-a-file-encrypted-by-encfs-with-android-and-linux-systems-with-google-drive.md

     Finished!

-The encrypted file is now there, let&#8217;s mount the encrypted data:
+The encrypted file is now there, let's mount the encrypted data:

     kerch:~>encfs ~/.gdrive/enc/ ~/.decrypt/
     EncFS Password: